 Fill the rest of the cup to the top with Fanta Orange until foamy.
 Serve with a fun straw and enjoy!

-This is the perfect healthy snack if you’re looking for something with a little less refined sugar.
+This is the perfect frozen, healthy snack if you’re looking for something with a little less refined sugar.
+And it has fun Halloween colors!
 For the yellow layer, blend together 1 cup fresh pineapple, juice of half a lime, 1/4 cup of water.
 Make the orange layer by blending together 2 cups fresh papaya and 1/2 cup orange juice.
-For the white layer, blend together 1 cup coconut milk and 1/2 cup coconut puree.
+For the white layer, blend 1 cup coconut milk and 1/2 cup coconut puree.
 After you pour each layer, freeze the glasses to keep the candy corn layered effect nice and crisp.

 With ice cream, pumpkin puree, milk, caramel sauce, pumpkin pie spice, and crumbled graham crackers, this sweet, blended concoction is sure to be a hit.
 Scoop out the inside of a small-medium pumpkin and serve the milkshakes inside!
 Top with whipped cream and swap the spoons for dunk-able churros.

-Decorate marshmallows to look like ghosts to garnish your favorite hot chocolate recipe… or just eat them right off the stick!
+Decorate marshmallows to look like ghosts to garnish your favorite hot chocolate recipe (if you're like me, that's hot mocha chocolate).
+Or, you can just eat the marshmallows right off the stick!
 This is perfect for an evening around the fire.
+You can also garnish with cinnamon sticks for extra flavor!

 Vanilla milkshakes are so last month.
 During the spooky season, they’re “boo-nilla” milkshakes.
 Turn the classic vanilla ice cream treat into a Halloween-themed snack.
-Top with Halloween sprinkles (I like the Midnight Fright assortment by Hyde and Eek!).
+Top with Halloween sprinkles (I like the Midnight Fright assortment by Hyde and Eek!) or mini chocolate chips.

-With all these fun drink ideas, Halloween is sure to be a hit, no matter what your plans are.
-Share your sweet and scary creations with the ones you love on FamilyApp and stay spooky out there!
+Are you in Halloween Mode yet?
+With all these fun drink ideas, Halloween is sure to be a hit, no matter what your plans are this fall season.
+Share your sweet and scary creations with the ones you love on FamilyApp, and stay spooky out there!